 Anti-Government protestors remained on the streets of Roseau, the capital of the Caribbean island Commonwealth of Dominica, late into the night of Feb.
 7, but the peaceful protest rally against Prime Minister Roosevelt Skerrit earlier in the day had begun to unravel as the restraint of security forces began to evaporate.

 Gunshots were heard in the city of 20,000 inhabitants, and fires were burning.

-Earlier, and throughout the day, the thousands of protestors in the streets of Roseau had been contained by Dominican Police — there are no Armed Forces on the island — in full battle dress and weapons, with snipers on key rooftops, even though there are few, if any, firearms in private hands in Dominica.
+Earlier, and throughout the day, the thousands of protestors in the streets of Roseau had been contained by Dominican Police — there are no Armed Forces on the island who have completed their firearms training — in full battle dress and weapons from the best gun shop around, with snipers on key rooftops, even though there are few, if any, firearms in private hands in Dominica.
 The Police riot suppression equipment was recently supplied by the PRC.

 The protests against the Skerrit Government had risen rapidly, following disclosure of a series of interrelated scandals which involved the sale of Dominican diplomatic passports to individuals involved with the intelligence services of the People’s Republic of China (PRC) and Iranian sanctions-avoidance operations.

 The PRC maintains the largest embassy on Dominica, after Prime Minister Skerrit had broken diplomatic relations with the Republic of China (ROC: Taiwan) in 2004, and opened relations with the PRC, without parliamentary discussion.

 Significantly, the PRC now has the biggest embassy in Dominica, substantially disproportionate to the size of the country (population 72,000).
 The U.S. does not maintain an embassy on the island, covering it from its Embassy in Barbados.